 This online course includes both theoretical background and practical clinical information.
 The inclusion of clinical case studies and interactive questions will optimise engagement and learning outcomes.

 This course is suitable for all primary care physicians, including general practitioners, continence clinicians, physiotherapists and continence nurse advisors and anyone with an interest in urinary incontinence.

-- Gleaning clinical information to create a management plan
+- Identify clinical information to create a management plan.

 - Interpret diagnostics to guide therapeutic options.

 - Determine conservative and operative therapeutic options.

-- Understanding complications such as recurrent urinary tract infections, overactive bladder or underactive bladder.
+- Compare complications such as recurrent urinary tract infections, overactive bladder or underactive bladder.